canonical/k8s-snap/docs/src/_parts/cis/master.md

 #### Control 1.1.5

-Description: Ensure that the scheduler pod specification file permissions are set to 600 or more restrictive (Automated)
+Description: Ensure that the scheduler configuration file permissions are set to 600 or more restrictive (Automated)

 Audit: